 Provide an idea of how many sheets to use.
-E.g. A peg to show where to tear the paper, tape a line on the wall to show the child where to stop unrolling.
+Use a peg to show where to tear the paper or tape a line on the wall to show the child where to stop unrolling.

 WITHHOLDING UNLESS NAPPY ON

 Once the child is happy to sit on the toilet, start to cut the bottom off the nappies gradually.